-The appendix is a small, thin pouch about 5-10cm (2-4 inches) long.
-It's connected to the large intestine (in your tummy) where stools (faeces/poo) are formed.
+The appendix is a small, thin pouch about 5 to 10cm (2 to 4 inches) long.
+It's connected to the large intestine (in your tummy) where stools (faeces/ poo) are formed.

 Appendicitis is a common condition.
 It can develop at any age, but it's most common in young people aged from 10 to 20 years old.